naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

 ### CREDITS

-Alejandro N. Lozada Chavez
+Alejandro Nabor Lozada Chavez

 ### LICENSE & DISTRIBUTION

 This information is free.
-You can redistribute it and/or modify.
+You can redistribute it and/or modify for educational or recreational purpose.

 PERL and R scripts: This resource can be distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS